ActiveBrainAtlas/MouseBrainAtlas_dev/doc/pipeline/pipeline.md

 Note: Script names may change when the code is officially released.
 The current names are iterative using the order the scripts are meant to be run.
 The prepended `a_script_preprocess` is simply to organize the scripts together while in development.

 These scripts assume the stack has been given a name (example stack="MD585"), and the associated stain for each set of images has been defined (stain="NTB" or stain="Thionin" are the two current options).
 As a shorthand when referring to these stains, I will define T = Thionin and NTB = Neurotrace Blue.
+When `$stain` is used, this should be replaced by the name of your stack, this also goes for `$stain` and every other variable that starts with a dollar sign `$`.

 # Preprocessing Scripts
 ---------------------------

+## Description

 The single setup script and seven preprocessing scripts are spaced with user intervention steps such that the first script is run, the user is required to perform some step by hand, then the second script is run, etc...
 For every script there is listed the command to run it, a brief description of what the script does, and the manual step for the user after completion.

 - if stain=='Thionin':